American Express Blue Cash Preferred Card Review 2022

 Overview of the

-The American Express Blue Cash Preferred Card comes with no annual fee for the first year (then $95).
-It offers one of the highest rewards rates available for groceries at 6%.
-While there is a cap of $6,000 in this category to receive the 6% bonus rewards, you can still rake in $360 annually by meeting the maximum threshold each year.
-Plus, you’ll still get 1% on all your grocery purchases above and beyond $6,000 annually.
-The card also features other rewards categories, including streaming subscriptions, gas and transit purchases, which are all unlimited.
+The , Member FDIC, offers one of the highest rewards rates available for U.S. supermarkets at 6% cash back.
+While there is a yearly cap of $6,000 in purchases for this category, you can still rake in $360 annually by meeting the maximum threshold each year.
+Plus, you’ll still get 1% on all your U.S. supermarket purchases above $6,000 annually.

 You’ll get cash back in the form of reward dollars that can be redeemed as a statement credit once your rewards total $25 or more.
-You can also receive a welcome bonus of $300 if you spend $3,000 in purchases on your card within the first 6 months of membership.
+You can also receive a welcome offer bonus of .

 Who It’s Best For

-If you spend at least $500 monthly in groceries — and who doesn’t with prices these days? — you’ll easily max out your bonus rewards on groceries, making this card well worth the $95 fee.
-Likewise, if you subscribe to streaming services, you’ll earn even more cash back.
+If you spend at least $500 monthly in groceries — and who doesn’t with prices these days? — you’ll easily max out your cash back rewards at U.S. supermarkets, making this card well worth the annual fee.
+Likewise, if you subscribe to U.S. streaming services, you’ll earn even more cash back.

-If you’re looking for an easy-to-use cash back rewards card with the prestige of American Express, flexibility to pay off your balance over time and and generous rewards, Blue Cash Preferred could be a good option for you.
-And unlike American Express Green, Gold, or Platinum, the Blue Cash cards are credit, not charge cards.
+If you’re looking for an easy-to-use cash-back rewards card with the prestige of American Express, flexibility to pay off your balance over time and generous rewards, Blue Cash Preferred could be a good option for you.
+And unlike American Express® Green, Gold or Platinum, the Blue Cash card is a credit card, not a charge card.

 As far as rewards cards go, the American Express Blue Cash Preferred credit card is a front-runner.

 The card also offers three additional rewards categories: 3% cash back on transit, 3% back on gas at U.S. gas stations and 1% back on all other eligible purchases.

 Gas rewards include gasoline at gas stations located in the U.S. Gas purchases at superstores, supermarkets and warehouse clubs are not considered gas stations and are not eligible for rewards.

-The standard sign-up bonus for the American Express Blue Cash Preferred is extremely generous, giving new Card Members $300 in bonus rewards if they spend $3,000 within the first six months.
+The standard welcome offer for the American Express Blue Cash Preferred is extremely generous, giving new Card Members .

 Good To Know

 The American Express Blue Cash Preferred card is a credit card, not a charge card.
 Best of all, you’ll enjoy generous introductory APR as a Card Member.

 What Sets American Express Blue Cash Preferred Card Apart

 The 0% intro APR and better-than-average interest rate for customers with excellent credit also make the card a value if you are going to carry a balance.
-Whether you’re paying for a vacation, home improvements, or just treating yourself to something special, you’ll have a full 12 months to pay it off with no interest charges.
+Whether you’re paying for a vacation, home improvements or just treating yourself to something special, you’ll have a full 12 months to pay it off with no interest charges.
 After the introductory rate, a APR will apply.

-Chase Freedom Flex stands out in a few ways against American Express Blue Cash Preferred.
-And Chase Freedom Flex did make the list of GOBankingsRates’ Best Rewards Credit Cards.
-But it did not beat out the Blue Cash Preferred Card.
+Chase Freedom Flex stands out in a few ways against American Express® Blue Cash Preferred.

-Those who are considering the Blue Cash Preferred Card may also look closely at the Blue Cash Everyday Card from American Express.
-With no annual fee and a 0% introductory APR on purchases for 15 months, the Blue Cash Everyday Card might be better for cardholders on a budget who want to forego the annual fee or need more time to pay for purchases.
+Those who are considering the Blue Cash Preferred card may also look closely at the Blue Cash Everyday® card from American Express.
+With no annual fee and a 0% introductory APR on purchases and balance transfers for 15 months — followed by a APR — the Blue Cash Everyday card might be better for cardholders on a budget who want to forego the annual fee or need more time to pay for purchases.

 Is the American Express Blue Cash Preferred Card Right For You?

-Whether this card is worth it to you depends on where you regularly grocery shop and buy gas, the APR you’ll receive and whether you’ll get enough value from the rewards after the first year because that’s when the card’s $95 annual fee kicks in.
+Whether this card is worth it to you depends on where you regularly grocery shop and buy gas, the APR you’ll receive and whether you’ll get enough value from the rewards to offset the annual fee, which is waived for the first year.
 However, as mentioned, if you earn the $250 in welcome offer bonus after spending $3,000 in your first six months, that amount will cover the annual fee for the next three years.